mozilla-services/docs/source/howtos/run-fxa.rst

 - https://github.com/mozilla/fxa-content-server/

 Now direct Firefox to use your servers rather than the default, Mozilla-hosted ones.
-The procedure varies a little between desktop and Android Firefox.
+The procedure varies a little between desktop and mobile Firefox, and may not work on older versions of the browser.

+For desktop Firefox version 52 or later:
-In desktop Firefox, enter "about:config" in the URL bar:
+  - Enter "about:config" in the URL bar

-  - if your Firefox version is 52 or later, you can (optionally) configure a custom FxA server by adding a single preference: Right click anywhere on the "about:config" page and choose *New > String*, and enter "identity.fxaccounts.autoconfig.uri" for the name, and your content-server URL for the value.
+  - Right click anywhere on the "about:config" page and choose *New > String*
+  - Enter "identity.fxaccounts.autoconfig.uri" for the name, and your content-server URL for the value.
+  - Restart Firefox for the change to take effect.

-    - Note that this must be set prior to loading the sign-up or sign-in page in order to take effect, and its effects are reset on sign-out.
+Note that this must be set prior to loading the sign-up or sign-in page in order to take effect, and its effects are reset on sign-out.

-    - Additionally, if this preference is not set, then the rest of these instructions will still work, even if your Firefox version is greater or equal to 52.

-  - Otherwise, search for items containing "fxaccounts", and edit them to use your self-hosted URLs:
+For Firefox for iOS version 9.0 or later:
+  - Go to Settings.
+  - Tap on the Version number 5 times.
+  - Tap on "Advance Account Settings"

-    - use your auth-server URL to replace "api.accounts.firefox.com" in the following settings:
+  - Enter your content-server URL

-      - identity.fxaccounts.auth.uri
+  - Toggle "Use Custom Account Service" to on.

+For Firefox for Android version 44 or later:
-    - use your content-server URL to replace "accounts.firefox.com" in the following settings:
+  - Enter "about:config" in the URL bar,

-      - identity.fxaccounts.remote.signin.uri
-      - identity.fxaccounts.remote.signup.uri
-      - identity.fxaccounts.remote.force_auth.uri
-      - identity.fxaccounts.settings.uri

-    - You'll also need to run your own sync server -- see below.

-    - You might have to restart Firefox for these changes to take effect.

-Since Firefox 33, Firefox for Android has supported custom Firefox Account (and sync) servers.
-For Firefox 44 and later, enter "about:config" in the URL bar, search for items containing "fxaccounts", and edit them to use your self-hosted
+  - Search for items containing "fxaccounts", and edit them to use your self-hosted URLs:
-URLs:

       - use your auth-server URL to replace "api.accounts.firefox.com" in the following settings:
         - identity.fxaccounts.auth.uri
       - use your content-server URL to replace "accounts.firefox.com" in the following settings:
         - identity.fxaccounts.remote.webchannel.uri
         - webchannel.allowObject.urlWhitelist
       - optionally, use your oauth- and profile-server URLs to replace "{oauth,profile}.accounts.firefox.com" in
         - identity.fxaccounts.remote.profile.uri
         - identity.fxaccounts.remote.oauth.uri

 **Important**: *after* creating the Android account, changes to "identity.fxaccounts" prefs will be *ignored*.
 (If you need to change the